me97esn/GoneSurfingSimulation/scripts/README.md

 1. Open the file ./export_fluid_surface_to_3d_samples.py, change the start_frame, end_frame and step to match the simulation.
 Then copy the content.
 1. In blender, click on Scripting and paste the content from the line above
 1. Press enter twice to start the export
-1. After the export is finished: run the script convert_waveheight_samples_to_frequency_domain.sh to export another json file, with fourier transformed data
+1. After the export is finished: run the script ./convert_waveheight_samples_to_frequency_domain.sh to export another json file, with fourier transformed data
 1. The created json file can be run in python.
 But to convert it into a format that UE4 can read, run the script ./convert_frequencies_json_to_ue4_datatable_format.sh